jamesmunns/pide/README.md

 Use docker to create fully persistent and isolated development environments.
 Think `virtualenv` from the python world, only for a whole system.

+## Use case

+I develop a lot of proof of concept and rapidly prototyped embedded systems.
+This means I end up with a lot of vendor-specific toolchains and components.
+Often instructions provided by a vendor will only work with very specific environment versions (e.g. "Only works on Ubuntu 14.04 with Python 2.6 and GCC 4.8.4").

+This tool allows me to isolate each of those environments within a docker container, while also allowing me to still use the workflow I am used to.

 ## Installation

 If you have rust + cargo installed: `cargo install pide-rs`.